 Opening up the conversation with family

 Caretaking can be a tough subject to broach, especially with family members who aren’t very open about the subject matter, or who are having difficulty adjusting to aging as it is.
 Many people are scared to talk about things like long-term care facilities, but starting a dialogue is a crucial first step.
-These conversations are best had as ongoing check-ins, instead of a one-time talk.
+These conversations are best had as ongoing check-ins, instead of one-time talk.
 Remember that everyone needs adjusting, and even those who are resistant to discussing care planning can eventually come around with time.

 Having a wandering plan

-Recently while at a dementia workshop I overheard this: “There are two types of dementia patients.
+Recently while at a dementia workshop, I overheard this: “There are two types of dementia patients.
 Those who have wandered, and those who will.”
-Wandering is a very common dementia behaviour, and is a potentially dangerous one.
+Wandering is a very common dementia behavior, and is a potentially dangerous one.
 If not found within 24 hours, 50% of those who wander are found dead or seriously injured.
 Being prepared through things like caretaking shifts, MedicAlert bracelets, and having information ready to give police in the case of an emergency are good ways to proactively approach the possibility.

 Planning for stages of decline and increased care needs

 Though there is still so much unknown about age-related dementia, we do know the general pattern of decline.
-It is a degenerative disease that tends to follow a similar pattern, and we can use this to predict the stages for our loved one.
+It is a degenerative disease that tends to follow a similar pattern, and we can use this to predict the stages of our loved ones.
 There are various stages of decline, and understanding where your loved one falls on the spectrum requires attentiveness and ongoing assessment.
 As our loved one declines, we will have to make decisions about adjusting things like accommodation (the loved one moving in with family, family moving in with them, bringing in outside help for daily tasks, retirement homes, etc.), as well as how we communicate with them, and how we deal with their behavioral changes.

 Dementia and its related costs can be expensive for family members, which is why financial planning is so important.
-This planning will include caretaking costs and also might include wrapping up our loved one’s own finances if they are no long able to do so.
+This planning will include caretaking costs and also might include wrapping up our loved one’s own finances if they are no longer able to do so.

 This will include things like

-- appointing a substitute decision makers for assets and property
+- appointing a substitute decision-makers for assets and property

 - Estate planning